mackenziecoushayrichter/School_District_Analysis/README.md

 * Total Schools, Total Students, and Total Budget, Average Reading Score stayed the same.
 * The only changes were:
   * The Average Math Score dropped slighty from 79.0 to 78.9
-  * The % of Students Passing Math dropped slighty from 75.0 t0 74.8
+  * The % of Students Passing Math dropped slighty from 75.0 to 74.8
   * The % of Students Passing Reading dropped slighty from 85.8 to 85.7
   * The % of Students Passing Overall dropped slighty from 65.2 to 64.9
 * Below is an image of the district summary after the 9th grade scores in question were replaced.